Shahadah Camp is leading BC men's basketball with his 'unorthodox' play

 “He knows what he’s doing,” teammate Kobe Garner said of Camp.
 “There’s a purpose for every little step that he does.
 Just watching him, you could pick up a lot.
 He’ll teach you so much it’s crazy.”

 Camp scored 33 points in a win over Porterville this season and hit a game-winning, buzzer-beating 3-pointer against West Hills Coalinga.
-The only game he’s scored fewer than 10 points was a 128-63 blowout win, as of Dec.
-19.
+The only game he’s scored fewer than 10 points was a 128-63 blowout win over West Hills Lemoore.

 “He has a little more freedom to kind of create and open the floor up,” Hughes said. “...
 He’s hit crucial shots when needed and that’s what’s the biggest part with him.”